TheFloatingBrain/BorrowPlusPlus/README.md

 C++ borrow library with value semantics!
 Version 0.00 NOT ready for use yet!

 # Goals
-* Add global allocation pool
+- [ ] Add global allocation pool
-* Use pointer-to-pointer types to allow for ubiquitous nullification, nullable/unnullable semantics patial optional manual memory managment, future garbage collector.
+- [ ] Use pointer-to-pointer types to allow for ubiquitous nullification, nullable/unnullable semantics patial optional manual memory managment, future garbage collector.
-* Optional garbage collector.
+- [ ] Optional garbage collector.
-* Fix the one foot-gun (the move semantics) that exists in this library.
+- [x] Fix the one foot-gun (the move semantics) that exists in this library.
 This may be able to be done via template specialization, instantiating owning/non-owning Boxes.
 I credit https://github.com/ZisIsNotZis/cppBorrow by ZisIsNotZis with that idea.
 Im basically adding implicit value semantics and garbage collection to his idea.
-* Allow for thread safe or atomic storage.
+- [ ] Allow for thread safe or atomic storage.
-* Allow for contiguous storage (array/buffer allocation).
+- [ ] Allow for contiguous storage (array/buffer allocation).
-* Add stack/compile time allocator.
+- [ ] Add stack/compile time allocator.
+- [ ] Fix the one foot gun where it someone can write Box< DATA_TYPE > instead of OWNED_BOX< DATA_TYPE > when returning from a function.

 # Background